UniversalDevicesInc/ring/README.md

 # Ring Node Server (c) 2023 Universal Devices

-The Ring Node Server retrieves your Ring devices and allows you to get motion and ring events, and also control lighting of floodlights.
+The Ring Node Server retrieves your Ring devices and allows you to get motion and ring events, and also control floodlights.

 ## Installation